-Good examples included NAVFAC Southeast (for construction, not AE services) and USACE's Portland District.
+Good examples included NAVFAC's South Atlantic Division and USACE's Portland District.
 Manpower issues impact action.
 At USACE, 3 districts are going through mock RIFs.
 This does not help.
 The Services recognize the benefit of communicating need in a timely way, allowing better preparation by teaming firms and improved competition and performance.
 They will work on a joint position for improvement.